Tuesday, January 20, 2026

 Also in Canada, BCTV (CHAN-TV) used the newsroom-as-set trend being synonymous with the Tony Parsons era from 1975 to October 4, 2010.

-Enterprise Street, which is located in the Lake City Industrial Park, housed a purpose-built building for BCTV, and was a testing ground for its own innovative newsroom-as-set trend.
+Enterprise Street, which is located in the Lake City Industrial Park, housed a purpose-built building for BCTV, and was the permanent home for its own innovative newsroom-as-set trend.

 Some of the local television stations based in North America often converted existing studio spaces into testing grounds for newsroom-as-set trends, but BCTV built one from scratch.